ioants/ioant-examples/README.md

 # ioant-examples
 This repository holds self-contained device and entity examples.
 The examples are divided according to platform support.

-- Generic: Code that can be run on multiple platforms.
+- Generic: projects that can be run on multiple platforms.
-- Espressif: Code for e.g. esp8266.
+- Espressif: projectts for e.g. esp8266.
-- Raspberrypi: Code that requires something inherent to the raspberrpi, e.g. a pi-camera
+- Raspberrypi: Projects that requires something inherent to the raspberrpi, e.g. a pi-camera

 ## Devices and Entities
 Both devices and entities operate within the IOAnt platform.
 The main differences between the two are the following: